baldmike/laravel_vue_auth_boilerplate/README.md

 DB_PASSWORD={ YOUR PASSWORD }
 ```

-Spin up a Docker container
+Spin up a Docker container (this assumes you have docker desktop running):
 ```
 docker-compose build && docker-compose up
 ```